abdulrahmansilm/abdulrahmansilm/README.md

 ## About me

-I love programming and constantly improving my skills — not because I have to, but because it genuinely excites me.
+constantly improving my skills — not because I have to, but because it genuinely excites me.
-Currently working on my personal portfolio website and looking for my first role in the industry.

-📍 Darmstadt, Germany · 🎓 B.Sc.
-Informatik · 🔍 Open to opportunities
+ Darmstadt, Germany ·  B.Sc.
+Informatik ·  Open to opportunities

 ---